joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 For a simple example of this, suppose every player is assigned the incorrect guess $White$ in the all-black scenario they face in the all-black distribution, and that our strategy assigns $Pass$ to every other scenario.
 Then we have just one (all-black) loss-distribution and $N$ win-distributions, namely, every one-white-hat distribution (the white-hat player faces the same scenario as in the all-black distribution and hence is assigned $White$, which in this case is correct).
 So a proportion $N/(N+1)$ of distributions in which a guess is made are wins.
 Obviously, there are a lot of loss-distributions in this strategy in which every player passes, so we can certainly do better.
 But the first moral is: stack incorrect guesses into as few loss-distributions as possible.

-One way to extend the simple example strategy for $N=7$ is to have players guess $White$ if they see zero or two white hats, $Black$ if they see four or six, and $Pass$ otherwise.
-This produces wins for every distribution assigning one, three, four, and six white hats, which comprise $7+35+35+7$, or $84$ distributions, which is about $65.6\%$ of the $2^7$ or $128$ total distributions.

-But we can do even better!
-The trick that we began the simple example with was to match a single seven-incorrect-guesses distribution with seven distributions with one correct guess and seven passes.
-The ideal extension of that would be to have $16$ instances of that pattern: a "hub" losing distribution with seven "satellite" winning distributions that differ from it by one hat-color.
+The ideal extension of our simple example would be to have $16$ instances of that pattern: a "hub" losing distribution with seven "satellite" winning distributions that differ from their hub by one hat-color.
 Suppose we found sixteen such hubs that together with their satellites cover all $128$ distributions.
-Then our strategy would be for any player who sees a scenario compatible with a hub distribution to guess the color that he must have if it's not a hub distribution, and for players to pass otherwise.
+Then our strategy would be for any player who sees a scenario compatible with a hub distribution to guess the color that he must have if it's _not_ a hub distribution, and for players to pass otherwise.
 Hub distributions themselves, then, produce seven incorrect guesses, and each non-hub distribution produces one correct guess (the other six players can see, based on the guesser's hat, that it's not a hub distribution).

 In fact this is possible.
-I found 16 such hub distributions computationally (the Python code is below; on average it takes about 30 repetitions).
-Representing black and white with $1$s and $0$s, the hub distributions are:
+Initially, I found a set of hubs computationally (the Python code is shown below; it uses some randomness and on average it takes about 30 repetitions).
+Representing black and white with $1$s and $0$s, the hub distributions I found that way are:

 ```
 0000000